Timmmm/expr/README.md

 All arithmetic operations are checked and cause an error on over/underflow.
 Shift overflows (e.g. 1 << 100) are allowed and result in 0.

-Operator meaning and precedence is the same as in Go.
+Operator meaning and precedence is the same [as in Rust](https://doc.rust-lang.org/reference/expressions.html#expression-precedence), with the exception of `~` which is used for bitwise not (Rust uses `!` for logical and bitwise not).

 There is no undefined behaviour.
 Overflows wrap.
 Large shifts result in 0.